sponnet/balancecruncher/README.md

 BalanceCruncher gets a list of MEW ERC-20 addresses , reads all transactions on it - and reads all Transfer events.

+Syncs all balances in a dedicated LevelDB database.

 ```node balanceCruncher.js```

 # balanceServer